The Willem Vis International Commercial Arbitration Moot at Edinburgh

 The Vis Moot is a hub of social activity with numerous social events including tours of Vienna, goulash dinners, welcome receptions and parties being organised every year by the moot organisers and the moot alumni association.
 As well as the active social calendar there is also a programme of lectures, seminars and networking events for moot participants, coaches, academics and members of the Vis Moot community during the week.
 The competition itself takes place over 4 to 5 days typically from the Saturday of the week before Easter until the Thursday of the following week.

 Each year the moot organisers develop a problem scenario involving an international sale transaction to which the Vienna Convention on the International Sale of Goods (1980) is applicable and which is subject to international commercial arbitration under the rules of a particular arbitration organisation.
 Each year a different organisation provides its arbitration rules.

 Each year’s problem can, therefore, be expected to provide new and interesting questions both procedural and substantive.
-The Vis Moot problem for the 26th competition will be released on 5 October 2018 and will beavailable from the Vis Moot website.
+The Vis Moot problem for the 26th competition is available from the Vis Moot website.

 We are indebted to our sponsors without whom our event would be impossible to stage.
 The Edinburgh Vis Pre-Moot is sponsored by the Scottish Arbitration Centre.
 CMS and the Faculty of Advocates provide sponsorship for the Edinburgh Vis Moot Team and the Edinburgh Vis Pre-Moot.